perryOnCrack/perryoncrack.github.io/apps/rez.md

 **If you have any suggestions, you can contact me through my contact infos in the [about](/about) page.**

 ## Development Status

+### In Development

+- Huge rewrite/refactor of the widget space (it's rotten spaghetti in there)

 ### Planned features